 Appearance: Deep, Rich color, with a classy diagonal textured appearance.

 Notes: These colors are somewhat dark and show their best in bright sunlight.
 This is the lightest-weight option for colors and the finish is beautiful and unique.
 There is a side seam (fabric overlap on sides of canoe)

 Colors: White, Black, Keel Blue, Indigo Blue, Teal, Golden Yellow, Bright Yellow, Green, Brown, Grey, Red, Off-White, Custom.

 Appearance: Beautiful, bright, solid color.
 For this option, I add a pigment to the epoxy resin, to give color throughout the hull.

 Notes: As the name implies, the color is in the epoxy resin, rather than in the reinforcement material.
 The colors are uniform and bright.
-This option adds only 2-3 pounds to the canoe, making it far lighter than gel coat.
-Epoxy Color provides the best UV protection of any Nighthawk finish and increases overall strength slightly.
-You may think of this as a fiberglass-reinforced, epoxy-based gel coat.
-It can not blister or chip off, and can only wear through if the fiberglass is also worn away.
+This option adds only 2-3 pounds to the canoe, making it far lighter than gel coat, and slightly increases overall strength.
 Tough, lightweight and attractive.
 Easy to repair.

 This is a different process than gel coat, please note:

 1) The color is visible on the inside of the canoe, along with the inner yellow kelvar-colored reinforcements.